lawrencesalinas/Project-1/README.md

 * render two players
 * two movable objects that can move from left to right
 * render a circle that fires at the will of the shooter  and moves at a certain speed
-* use key a and d for player 1 to move and space bar to fire
+* use key a and d for destroyer to move and space bar to fire
-* use key  left and right for  player 2
+* use key  left and right for  the shield
-* player 1 fire rapid circles (player has control when to fire)
+* Destroyer fire rapid circles (player has control when to fire)
-* player 2 the protector needs to catch the circle
+* protector needs to block the circle
 * implement detection
-* if player  2 catches certain amount of circles player 2 wins else player 1 wins
+* if the shield blocks certain amount of circles, the shield wins, or else the destroyer wins
-* if the circle collides with player 2, player 2 gets a score if the circle collides with the upper edge, player 1 gets a score
+* if the circle collides with the shield, destroyer gets a score
+* if the circle collides with the upper edge, destroyer gets a score
 * will display winning message